rmding95/info474assignments/software/DOCUMENTATION.md

 These parameters can be changed by calling the below functions on your TreemapChart instance (called mychart in the example above) like this: var myChart = TreemapChart().nestedElement("region").measure("fertility_rate").elementText("country_code");

+**Three parameters of the Treemap Chart are essential to set for a functional chart: nestedElement, measure, and elementText.**

 \# *chart.nestedElement*(value)

-> Tells the treemap chart which variable to nest.
+> Sets the heirarchy of the data and tells the treemap chart which variable to nest.
+This